-“Although we will never know how medieval music was performed, nothing stops us from willing to understand and getting as close as one can to its repertory and context”
+“Although we will never know how medieval music was performed, nothing stops us from wanting to understand and get as close as we can to its repertory and context”

 To me research, pedagogy, and performance practice of medieval music are inseparable.
 Being aware of how much knowledge has arrived to us from the Middle Ages makes us wealthy.
 Musicological research is a source of continuous invaluable enlightenment.
 Research helps musicians to develop musical and artistic proposals.